Wednesday, December 18, 2024

 His putative FBI Director -- Kash Patel -- has pledged to "find the conspirators -- not just in government, but in the media . . . who helped Joe Biden rig presidential elections."
 As Patel put it, "We're going to come after you.
 Whether it's criminally or civilly, we'll figure that out."
 In his 2022 book Government Gangsters, Patel actually named the sixty people he intends to "come after".
 The list is a Who's Who of Trump opponents and critics.
 It includes President Biden, Vice President Harris, Attorney General Merrick Garland, former President Obama, Hillary Clinton, Robert Mueller, and witnesses who testified against Trump, some before the US House Select Committee on the January 6 Attack, others in Trump's two impeachment trials.

-These are not people who can be counted on the uphold the rule of law and they are not people Joe Biden is obliged to assume will proceed in good faith.
+These are not people who can be counted on to uphold the rule of law and they are not people Joe Biden is obliged to assume will proceed in good faith.
 The far greater likelihood is that they will turn the Justice Department and the FBI into a today's version of McCarthyism.
 In the 1950s, Wisconsin's then-junior Senator said he had lists of "known communists" working in the US State Department.
 He didn't but numerous lives were ruined as he pretended otherwise.
 Today's McCarthyism pretends Trump won an election he lost and wants to prosecute the very people who tried to hold him accountable for his attempted coup.
 To insure this occurs, Trump is appointing fellow travelers at DOJ (Bondi) and the FBI (Patel).

 For them . . .